Foreign object damage: Damage tolerance improvements

-The negative effects from FOD can be reduced or entirely eliminated by introducing compressive residual stresses in critical fatigue areas into the part during the manufacturing process.
+The negative effects from FOD can be reduced or eliminated by introducing compressive residual stresses in critical fatigue areas into the part during the manufacturing process.
 These beneficial stresses are induced into the part through cold working the part with peening processes: shot peening, or laser peening.
 The deeper the compressive residual stress the more significant the fatigue life and damage tolerance improvement.
 Shot peening typically induces compressive stresses a few thousandths of an inch deep, laser peening typically imparts compressive residual stresses 0.040 to 0.100 inches deep.
 Laser peen induced compressive stresses are also more resistant to heat exposure.